Arabic MA (joint degree) 2022 entry

 The School of Modern Languages has a long-standing reputation for innovative research in an exceptionally broad variety of interests including world literature, linguistics, cinema, history, gender and identity studies.

-The School of Modern Languages was ranked second in the UK by the Guardian University Guide 2020, and Middle Eastern Studies at St Andrews was ranked top in the UK by the Complete University Guide 2020.
+The School of Modern Languages was ranked first in Scotland by the Guardian University Guide 2021, and Middle Eastern Studies at St Andrews was ranked third in the UK by the Complete University Guide 2021.

-In the 2014 REF, the School was ranked first in Scotland on the quality of publications, with over 70% of research work rated as world-leading and internationally excellent.
+In the most recent Research Excellence Framework (REF), the School was ranked first in Scotland on the quality of publications, with over 70% of research work rated as world-leading and internationally excellent.

 The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.